rikonaka/pistol-rs/README.md

 https://github.com/libpnet/libpnet/issues/686

-Cause the pull request to fix a bug I submitted to the upstream `libpnet` has not yet been merged into the mainline, so this library cannot be used as `crate` yet, but you can add this library through git.
+Cause the pull request to fix a bug I submitted to the upstream `libpnet` has not yet been merged into the mainline https://github.com/libpnet/libpnet/pull/640, so this library cannot be used as `crate` yet, but you can add this library through git.

 ```toml
 [dependencies]